Roll 1

 • All character Boost Points NOT used by the end of the session are added together.
 Everyone's "Growth" points increase by this number, then all Boost Points reset to 0.

-• Character Growth: when your Growth points reach a pre-determined number (chosen by Game Runner), your character gains +1d6 to one Skill AND one Tag of your choosing.
+• Character Growth: when your Growth points reach a pre-determined number (chosen by Game Runner), your character gains +1d6 to one Skill of your choosing.

 * Growth points reset to 0 after reaching the pre-determined number.

-• Healing: If your roll succeeds, character can take off one marked condition.
+• Healing: If your roll succeeds, character can heal one Wound.

 * A character can only receive one healing attempt per long rest.

-* One condition is healed after a long rest.
+* One Wound is healed after a long rest.

 THE GAME RUNNER